Did you know that Arabic is the fifth most common primary language in the world?

 - Morocco’s most popular dialect is Darija.
 This is most similar to the dialects of Tunisia and Algeria.

-- The Omani Arabic dialect is the most common spoken here, and it’s also spoken in a few of the regions near Oman.
+- The Omani Arabic dialect is the most commonly spoken here, and it’s also spoken in a few of the regions near Oman.